devedse/Roslinq/README.md

-# Roslync
+# Roslinq
-With this project you can use Lync to browse your source code
+With this project you can use Linq to browse your source code